This makes it a ‘hybrid’ pension scheme. Its technical definition is a ‘cash balance’ pension scheme.

-You can boost your PB 2014 account by paying Additional Voluntary Contributions (AVCs).
+You can boost your PB 2014 account by saving Additional Voluntary Contributions (AVCs).
 We treat your AVCs in exactly the same way as your usual contributions.

 Monthly through your salary

-If you are thinking of paying AVCs, first decide how much you would like to pay.
+If you are thinking of saving AVCs, first decide how much you would like to save.
 Your AVCs are taken from your salary before tax.
-If you are a 20% tax payer and you pay an extra 2% of your salary a month, only 1.6% comes out of your pay.
+If you are a 20% taxpayer and you pay an extra 2% of your salary a month, only 1.6% comes out of your pay.

 You can start, stop, increase or decrease your AVCs whenever you like.
 To start paying, or change your AVCs fill out an AVC form.

-Anything you pay into your pension is tax free up to a limit.
+Anything you save into your pension is tax-free up to a limit.
 As you will have paid tax on your lump sums you can claim any tax relief on your self-assessment tax return.

-- your whole pension as a lump sum in one go
+- take your whole pot in one go

 If you take your account before 65 we may reduce it, but only if markets fall significantly at the time you take it.